philipp-mohr/pyopencl-extension/README.rst

 pyopencl-extension
 ==========================

-This package extends pyopencl by providing an elegant programming framework and debugging capabilities.
+This package extends PyOpenCl by providing an elegant programming framework and debugging capabilities.

 What makes pyopencl-extension special?
-   * Build on top of pyopencl which can increase performance significantly.
+   * Build on top of `PyOpenCl <https://pypi.org/project/pyopencl/>`_ which can increase performance significantly.
    * Usage of this framework forces consistent code when programming for GPU.
    * Allows debugging of OpenCl-Programs through kernel emulation in Python using a visual debugger (tested with Pycharm).
    * OpenCl emulation allows to find out-of-bounds array indexing easily.